Skip to main content

 Gating works on silent passages.
 It cannot separate noise from voice within the same audio block.
 If your recording environment is noisy enough that the background sound is audible under speech, improving the environment will give you better results than any post-processing.

-A quieter recording space makes the biggest difference: close the window, turn off the HVAC, move away from the computer, treat the room with absorption.
+A quieter recording space makes the biggest difference.
+Close the window, turn off the HVAC, move away from the computer, and treat the room with absorption.

 For recordings that are clean but failing after mastering, the issue is almost always the gain budget.
 That is fixable.
-See fix ACX rejection for the step-by-step decision tree, or revisit the ACX audio requirements (RMS, peak, noise floor) for how noise floor sits alongside loudness and peak.
+See fix ACX rejection for the step-by-step decision tree, or revisit the ACX audio requirements for how noise floor sits alongside loudness and peak.

 Why does my noise floor get worse after mastering?